gamorosino/bl_app_dbb_DisSeg/README.md

 ```
 main.sh <t1.ext> <mask.ext> [<outputdir>] [--no-histmatch]
 ```
-the ```--no-histmatch``` option can be used if you want to avoid performing histogram matching on the reference image.
+where the ```--no-histmatch``` option can be used if you want to avoid performing histogram matching on the reference image.

 #### Script Dependecies